lesesalen/lesebot/README.md

 For development, you need a good

 1. Java IDE (IntelliJ IDEA)
-2. Maven (not needed if using IntelliJ)
-3. Java (at least Java 16, though earlier releases may work)
+2. Java (at least Java 16, though earlier releases may work)

 Then simply run: